Put-in-Bay Diary January 2018 Day By Day What Happened At Put-in-Bay

-Put-in-Bay Diary Monday Jan.1st While many islanders are just getting up and enjoying a cup of coffee, one of the Crew’s Nest workers is out checking the bubblers on the docks to keep the ice from heaving them.
+Put-in-Bay Diary Monday, Jan.1st While many islanders are just getting up and enjoying a cup of coffee, one of the Crew’s Nest workers checks the bubblers on the docks to keep the ice from heaving them.

 Put-in-Bay Diary Wed., Jan.
-3rd – At the beginning of the first Village Council meeting of 2018, Tip Boyles is sworn in as its newest member.
-Forty-five minutes are spent discussing an ordinance which would permit golf carts to be driven on village streets.
+3rd – Tip Boyles is sworn in as its newest member at the beginning of the first Village Council meeting of 2018.
+Forty-five minutes are spent discussing an ordinance that would permit golf carts to be driven on village streets.

 Put-in-Bay Diary Fri., Jan.
 5th – Put-in-Bay School is closed due to weather conditions.
 All weekend basketball games are also canceled.
 The windchill factor out on the ice is -27 degrees.
 Barbara Cooper returns to the island after attending the gift show in Atlanta.
 WPIB’s Patrick Myers is airing a one-hour LIVE TV program talking about life on the islands in winter.

 Put-in-Bay Diary Sat., Jan.
 6th – A Browns Backers group riding ATVs and snowmobiles leaves Tipper’s and heads to J.F.
 Walleye’s on Middle Bass shortly after noon to watch the game.
 There are about 50 people from Put-in-Bay there.
 Today is the last day of single-digit and below-zero temperatures for the island.
 The first snowmobilers from the mainland show up at Tippers.